Posey comes through in return as Giants defeat Dodgers 7-2

 FOR STARTERS

+Gausman, who allowed two runs on three hits with three strikeouts and five walks, threw 80 pitches in three innings.
+Despite being away from the team, he threw a bullpen at LSU on Saturday and felt good in his pregame warmups, but couldn’t carry that through to the game.

+“I was really quick toward home plate,” he said.
+“I can usually fix a mechanical adjustment during games but for some reason I couldn’t tonight.”

-Gausman went a season-low three innings, throwing 80 pitches.
-The right-hander allowed two runs on three hits but walked five with three strikeouts.
-He issued back-to-back walks to Muncy and Turner to load the bases in the second inning but got out of the jam with a strikeout to Will Smith.
+Gausman issued back-to-back walks to Muncy and Turner to load the bases in the second inning but got out of the jam with a strikeout of Will Smith.

 Gonsolin yielded three runs on five hits in 3 1/3 innings with four walks and three strikeouts.
 Only 39 of his 80 pitches were strikes.